JRHattan/Dummy_Hub/README.md

 ## Github
-We have used GitHub to as a way to store and share our work for this project.
+We have used GitHub as a way to store and share our work for this project.
 Currently on GitHub we have 5 branches.
 We have a branch for each member of the project as well as a Master Branch.
-The Master Branch contains all of the work that goes into the final project along with a README.md file that contains descriptions required in all other project deliverables and each task preformed to come to a final project.
+The Master Branch contains all of the work that goes into the final project, a master code; along with a README.md file that contains descriptions of the final project.
+Also found in the README.md file is a link to a Google Slide presentation of the project.

 ## Machine Learning Model